Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Introduction

-The single-channel dominance in $\rho(770)$ and $K^*(892)$ decays, and more generally the near-elasticity of ${\pi \pi \to \pi \pi}$ and ${K \pi \to K \pi}$ scattering for center-of-mass energies up to ${\sim 1\gev}$, make these particularly clean single-channel resonances to study using finite-volume energies determined via lattice QCD.
+The single-channel dominance in $\rho(770)$ and $K^*(892)$ decays, and more generally the near-elasticity of ${\pi \pi \to \pi \pi}$ and ${K \pi \to K \pi}$ scattering for center-of-mass (c.m.) energies up to ${\sim 1\gev}$, make these particularly clean single-channel resonances to study using finite-volume energies determined via lattice QCD.
 To apply the approach, multiple correlation functions are needed, constructed using a large operator set.
 In this work, we achieve this in a cost-effective manner using the distillation technique~\citep{Peardon:2009gh,Morningstar:2011ka}, which conveniently factorizes the lattice quark propagators, enabling the efficient construction of many correlation functions.
 The distillation method has been successfully applied in various previous studies of hadronic resonances, typically with higher-than-physical quark masses.
 Many such studies considered the channels of this work: ${\pi\pi \to \rho \to \pi \pi}$~\citep{\AllRho} and ${K\pi \to K^* \to K \pi}$~\citep{\AllKstar}.

 In recent years, many lattice QCD calculations have been performed at physical light-quark masses.
-The effect of increasing the masses has been studied within chiral perturbation theory~\citep{Hanhart:2008mx, Nebreda2010} and also directly using lattice QCD \citep{Wilson:2019wfr}.
+The effect of increasing the masses has been studied using models and variants of chiral perturbation theory~\citep{Hanhart:2008mx, Nebreda2010, Bolton:2015psa, Niehus:2020gmf,Yu:2023xxf} and also directly using lattice QCD \citep{Wilson:2019wfr}.
 While extrapolation is possible, the non-trivial dependence of resonance parameters with varying quark masses can only be described with some level of modeling or a truncation in an effective-field-theory expansion.
 This necessarily breaks down when sufficiently high precision is reached.
 Therefore, also with an eye towards precision weak decay determinations, a lattice result directly at the physical light-quark mass is both timely and desirable.